This is the strongest, most concise, logical argument I can put forward for the One True God being in a relationship before he created anything.

 YHWH is not the third of three Gods.
 YHWH is one God; one God who consists of more than one person.
 This is beyond comprehension, and yet it is the only view which explains why God would create (for more on this, see here).

 It is also worth noting that there was a time when evil did not exist.
 And there will be a time when evil ceases to exist.
 Good can exist without evil, but evil cannot exist without good.
 (C.S.
 Lewis explains why in his book Mere Christianity.)
 Btw, when I say evil will cease to exist, I do not mean it will simply be quarantined.
 It will completely cease to be.
-See the link below.
+See below.